 We won the 2011 Super Service Award on Angie’s List.
 Thank you for all the wonderful reviews!

 Dog Training Classes- We offer dog/puppy training classes here with certified trainer Teri Rudolph.
 Teri’s mission is to help you and your dog enjoy many happy years together.
 She has three different levels for her classes: Puppy Class for up to 18 weeks old; Good Manners 1 for over 18 weeks old; and newly added Good Manners 2 for puppies/dogs that have completed one of the other two classes she offers.
 The training packages include 6 classes with Teri.
 The initial class in Puppy and Good Manners 1 are informative and for parents only.
 Good Manners 2 has a private 20 minute session as the last class.
 If you would like to learn more about Teri or the classes she instructs here click on the link to her page in the text above or go to the Facility and Services tab on the top of this page.
-Our next class will begin Tuesday, April 23, 2013.
-Classes fill up quickly so stop by or call our office to sign up for classes today.
+Classes fill up quickly so stop by or call our office to reserve your dogs spot in the next session!

 In the past two years, the Capital District has seen an increase in the number of households that are affected by fleas.
 Once again we have had a fairly mild winter and the fleas have continued to be a problem.
 As a pet owner are exposed to new products being introduced to the over the counter (OTC) market continuously.
 The question stands – purchase prevention products from your veterinarian or the OTC market.
 Some of the products available OTC may be tempting because of a perceived lower cost, buyer beware!
 The bottom line is fleas and ticks may result in a medical condition and you should seek the advice of your veterinarian.
 When you purchase your pet’s preventatives from your veterinarian, not only do you get their help and support, you also get the support of the product’s manufacturer.
 A veterinarian offering these preventatives can guarantee effectiveness, direct you to the correct product to meet your pet’s needs, and answer any questions you may have.
 Generic parasiticides and OTC preventatives may boast similar active ingredients, but different necessary inert ingredients such as carrier molecules resulting in a far less effective product.
 The wrong product, used improperly, can be potentially fatal.
 Used effectively, veterinarian purchased products will guarantee satisfaction and save you money in the long run.